makedeb/makedeb-docs/intro/installing.md

 # Arch Linux
 {% hint style="info" %}
 These instructions are also applicable to distributions based on Arch, such as Manjaro, Chakra, and Artix.
+{% endhint %}

 The makedeb package suite is distributed through the Arch User Repository.

-Applicable links can be found in the relevant package's section to the table of contents.
+Applicable links can be found in the relevant package's section in the table of contents.